LukasDSauer/drugdevelopR_shiny/README.md

 The drugdevelopR [R Shiny
 applications](https://web.imbi.uni-heidelberg.de/drugdevelopR/) enable you to plan phase II/III drug development programs with optimal sample size allocation and go/no-go decision rules.
-It has a graphic user interface and thus makes it accessible for users without prior knowledge of R. The assumed true treatment effects are modelled fixed.
+They have graphic user interfaces and thus makes it accessible for users without prior knowledge of R. The assumed true treatment effects are modelled fixed.
 The corresponding [package](https://github.com/Sterniii3/drugdevelopR)
 allows the usage of prior distributions and more functionality, while faster computing is made possible by